Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 6. Click **Next** if the test succeeded.
 If it fails, you might need to go back and double-check your settings.
 7. Select Managed Repo, and name it `finance_repo`.

-### Securing dbt Cloud with Snowflake
+### Additional features to secure dbt Cloud and Snowflake

 When setting up dbt Cloud for production, there are four recommended security options to configure.
-They are out-of-scope for this particular Quickstart Guide, but worth mentioning at this point for the dbt Cloud and Snowflake administrators:
+They are out-of-scope for this particular Quickstart Guide, but worth mentioning at this point:

 1. [**Snowflake OAuth:**](https://docs.getdbt.com/docs/cloud/manage-access/set-up-snowflake-oauth) Require developers to connect their dbt Cloud Developer account to their Snowflake account, in order to govern data access.
 When this is setup, dbt Cloud users will only be able to access the data that their Snowflake user has been granted.
 2. [**Snowflake Key Pair authentication:**](https://docs.getdbt.com/docs/cloud/connect-data-platform/connect-snowflake#key-pair) For scheduled production workloads in dbt Cloud, use the Snowflake Key Pair authentication mechanism rather than username and password, in order to rotate credentials as per your organization's policy.